starlake-ai/starlake/docs/docs/reference/environment.md

 # Environment
 ## Env specific variables

-Comet allows you to use variables almost everywhere in the domain and job files.
+Starlake allows you to use variables almost everywhere in the domain and job files.
 For example, you may need to set the folder name to watch to a different value in development and production environments.
 This is where variables may help.
 They are enclosed inside `${}` or `{{}}`